lfkeitel/asml-sim/docs/instructions.md

 ## CALL

 Call a subroutine by setting the program counter to an address.
-The current stack pointer will be pushed onto the stack.
+The current program counter will be pushed onto the stack.

 ### Modes